cevans111/immuta/README.md

   1) This has only been tested on OSX El Capitan and macOS Sierra on Docker 1.12.1

   2) It uses the ubuntu:16.04 and postgres:9.5.4 images from Docker Hub.
 I would extend those images to create custom images to speed start up but I wanted to "show my work", so to speak.
-This does increase the initial startup time to about 5 minutes as it build new images but subseqent startups are quick.
+This does increase the initial startup time to about 5 minutes as it builds new images but subseqent startups are quick.

   3) I clone the Subrosa source from git into the container during the build.
 If I were creating custom images based on core, I would clone the repo locally and copy the files over to the docker images as a part of the build.
 That would give me control over the version of the application code that gets pushed into the image as opposed to introducing bugs by always working on master.